alext3060/create-wordpress-docker/README.md

-#  Wordpress webiste using Docker containers
+#  Wordpress website using Docker containers

 Its just a documentation to create wordpress website and phpMyADMIN using docker containers.
 Here, Created a docker composer to provision three containeers ( for: wordpress files, database and phpMyADMIN)
 ### Prerequisites